matsengrp/dpvt/README.md

 the average of `learned_features[i]` over all sites.

+## Baseline Model

+As a baseline model to compare our neural network model to, we have implemented the `BaselineReversion` model.
+This model checks for every edge in the given tree if at any site there is a mutation back to a state that appeared at this site at an ancestor of this edge.
+If so, we label the edge as non-MP edge.
+This model does not require any training.

 ## Logging training

 To view training logs, run `tensorboard --logdir .` and direct your browser to